fervet/JSMExtr/README.md

 # JavaScript source code Metrics Extractor

-A tool that parses HTML or JavaScript files and analyses all JavaScript code found and calculates several code metrics for them.
+A tool capable of parsing HTML or JavaScript files and inspecting all JavaScript code found.
+Outputs several code metrics for the analysed source.

 ### How to run